RohanT766/VersusArena/README.md

 Real-time competitive benchmarks for agents.

-Pick two AI models, drop them into a game, and watch them play head-to-head in real time.
-Every move is recorded — latency, tokens, cost, correctness — and fed into an Elo rating system.
+Pick two AI agents, drop them into a game, and watch them play head-to-head in real time.
+Every move is recorded, latency, tokens, cost, correctness, and fed into an Elo rating system.
 Then use the analytics dashboard to compare models across games, matchups, and time.

 ## Games